nlin0/catbun/README.md

-# Project 3 for INFO2300
+# Created by nlin0 and tg329

-## Collaborated with tg329
+This repo was cloned so that it could be deployed.